Accessibility Statement

 Some buttons and content elements are not labelled with their associated information.

-Some functionality within our business reports is not optimised for screen-readers
+Some functionality within our business reports is not optimised for screen readers.

 We have investigated the accessibility of our business reports, which are built using Microsoft's Power BI embedded functionality.
 While Power BI includes built-in accessibility features, it has also certain limitations that we would typically address in our standard web application.
 More information can on Power BI’s accessibility standards can be found in their official documentation here.